Navigating Heart Palpitations & Anxiety During Menopause

 By NovaPause Editorial Collective

-Menopause heart palpitations and surges of anxiety are surprisingly common during perimenopause and menopause.
-They’re rarely talked about, yet they touch both the science of your nervous system and the story you tell yourself about your heart.
+Heart palpitations and surges of anxiety are surprisingly common during perimenopause and postmenopause.
+They are rarely discussed in depth, yet they sit at the intersection of hormones, autonomic nervous system shifts, and cardiovascular recalibration.

 What Menopause Heart Palpitations Can Feel Like